ucb-sejits/ctree-tutorial/1-introduction_to_specializers.rst

 The ``ConcreteSpecializedFunction`` is the already specialized and compiled function.

 Let's create a really simple specializer.
+The complete code for this specializer can be found in `<examples/fibonacci_specializer.py>`_.
 We will start by implementing the fibonacci function in python.

 .. code:: python